 |Ragman’s Lane apple juice

 |Manic Organic apple+cherry

-about educating and employing people to work the land sustainably and
+Ragman’s Lane Farm is a permaculture-based farm that is, “primarily about educating and employing people to work the land sustainably” and runs various courses.

 Food Brands Group own both Fairtrade and non-Fairtrade brands.